Did you know submental fullness affects nearly 68 percent of Americans?

 The idea behind Kybella is to provide contour to the neck.
 Often, a small amount of submental fat can make a person look older than they really are and even create an unhealthy appearance.

 - Kybella is non-invasive.
-Fat removal through Kybella requires few treatments sessions that are quick, and clients can resume their day shortly after treatment.
+Fat removal through Kybella requires a few treatment sessions that are quick, and clients can resume their day shortly after treatment.
 As a cosmetic injector, it is important to inform clients that they may experience some swelling, redness and bruising around the injection sites.
 Alternatively, lipo requires patients to plan a day off work and take it easy a few days following the procedure.

 - Kybella requires no downtime.
 Kybella for double chin removal is administered through a series of cosmetic injections that can be completed in as little as 15 minutes.
 According to the Food and Drug Administration (FDA), clients will need a series of double chin injections with one visit per month for up to four months.
 Clients can expect to see results from neck contouring with Kybella in two to four treatment sessions.